 LEAD AUDITOR'S INDEPENDENCE DECLARATION UNDER SECTION 307C OF THE CORPORATIONS ACT 2001

-The lead auditor's independence declaration forms part of the directors' report for the financial year ended 30 June 2017.
+The lead auditor's independence declaration is set out on page 19 and forms part of the directors' report for the financial year ended 30 June 2018.

 This report is made in accordance with a resolution of the directors.